US Mint sealed boxes of Silver Eagles

 The unopened boxes that commanded significant premiums were the short mintage years, 1996 and 1994.
 For a while, 1986, the first year Silver Eagles, carried high premiums.
 But, as the promotion winded down, premiums on all the coins fell in line.
 Because of being a short mintage year, 1996 Silver Eagles still carry higher premiums than other backdated Silver Eagles.

 (Note: CMI Gold & Silver Inc. does not sell Silver Eagles by dates.
-We may at times have backdated Silver Eagles, which usually sell at lower premiums than new Silver Eagles, but we not inventory and sell them by dates.
-In fact, the minimum Silver Eagle order at CMIGS is 200 coins, a Silver Eagle Monster Box, sometimes called a Green Monster Box.)
+We may at times have backdated Silver Eagles, which usually sell at lower premiums than new Silver Eagles, but we do not inventory and sell them by dates.

 Now, the case for opening a sealed Silver Eagle Monster Box.
 If you do not open it, how will you know that really received Silver Eagles?
 Still, at CMIGS we know of no one ever having opened a Green Monster Box and finding any thing other than Silver Eagles.
 Many Green Monster Box buyers, after having opened their first and/or second purchase, quit opening them.